NWACS is run completely on volunteer power! Scroll down to read about our lovely volunteers who make this organization possible.

 Treasurer: Tessa Besagno, MS, CCC-SLP

 Tessa is a Speech-Language Pathologist born and raised in the Pacific Northwest.
-She has worked within the Kent School District for seven years and has worked with children ages 3-12 with various communication disorders and disabilities, including many with complex communication needs.
+She has worked within the Kent School District for ten years and has worked with children ages 3-12 with various communication disorders and disabilities, including many with complex communication needs.
 She has experience working with a variety of Augmentative-Alternative Communication (AAC) systems, both low and high tech, and believes there is nothing more powerful than connecting a child with a means of functional communication.
 When not working, she likes to travel, hike, read, and trial new recipes.

-Conference Coordinator: Mary Lee Delony, MA, CCC
+Conference Coordinator: Mary Lee Delony, MA (retired)

 Member-at-Large: Paula Furick, M.Ed., CCC-SLP, NBCT (retired)